-Las Palmas Relegated From LaLiga
+Las Palmas relegated from LaLiga

 But the Spain international was injured for most of his six months at the club and had little impact, as Las Palmas struggled.

-4 - Las Palmas have failed to score in four La Liga home games in the same season for the first time ever.
-Relegated. pic.twitter.com/gDIFQmTfNX— OptaJose (@OptaJose) April 22, 2018

-After slipping into the bottom three in October, they were never to get out of the relegation zone again.
+After slipping into the bottom three in October, Las Palmas would never escape out of the relegation zone again.

 Paco Jemez's arrival as coach in December brought some optimism, but the sale of star player Jonathan Viera in February was arguably the death knell.